← Back to Support

 FPS

-Frames decoded per second.
+Frames decoded per second on your device.
 If you're streaming at 60 fps and this reads 50, frames are getting dropped or arriving late.
 The mini-graph below shows variation over time — a flat line is healthy, a wobbly line is not.

 BT (Bitrate)